 CoEXist aimed to prepare for the transition phase during which automated and conventional vehicles will co-exist on urban roads.

 Through a cross-disciplinary approach and the engagement of relevant stakeholders, CoEXist developed an automation-ready framework for road authorities as well as traffic simulation tools.
-The tools developed by CoEXist were tested by road authorities in four cities with different urban structures and traffic compositions: Helmond (NL), Milton Keynes (UK), Gothenburg (SE) and Stuttgart (DE), in order to assess the “automation-readiness” of their locally-designed use cases.
+The tools developed by CoEXist were tested by road authorities in four cities with different urban structures and traffic compositions: Helmond (NL), Milton Keynes (UK), Gothenburg (SE) and Stuttgart (DE), to assess the “automation-readiness” of their locally-designed use cases.

 CoEXist road authority has developed a concrete ‘Automation-ready Action Plan’, providing detailed guidance on their specific processes and steps that should be taken to conduct automation-ready transport and infrastructure planning.
 To develop its action plans, each city has reflected on the results from their Automation-ready Forum – participative instances for discussion and engagement with citizens and key local stakeholders – and the conclusions from the use cases’ impact assessment.
-CoEXist’s ‘Guidelines: How to become an automation-ready road authority?’ provide a full description on how to implement the tools and methodologies developed by the project, and summarises the key conclusions and lessons learnt from the project’s use case implementation and analysis.
+CoEXist’s ‘Guidelines: How to become an automation-ready road authority?’ provide a full description of how to implement the tools and methodologies developed by the project, and summarises the key conclusions and lessons learnt from the project’s use case implementation and analysis.

-Find out more on the "AV-Ready" transport models and road infrastructure for the coexistence of automated and conventional vehicles here
+Find out more on the "AV-Ready" transport models and road infrastructure for the coexistence of automated and conventional vehicles here.

-CoEXist ran from May 2017 to April 2020.
 The project received €3.5 million in funding from the European Union’s Horizon 2020 Smart, Green and Integrated Transport programme.